 The Business of the Year Award is presented to a business able to demonstrate outstanding leadership and vision, successful performance and substantial growth, and able to serve as an inspiration to other businesses.
 The award is designed to recognize and reward a Jefferson County business that has invested in the region by creating economic success in the Greater Watertown area.
 Businesses are encouraged to apply directly for the award.
 In addition, other companies, chambers, and associations may nominate a business that meets the criteria.

-Our Chamber’s quarterly Speaker Series brings in guest speakers on current issues important to our membership and other businesses in our region.
+Our Chamber’s Educational Workshops and Speaker Series events brings in guest speakers on current issues important to our membership and other businesses in our region.
 Topics include political information, health insurance reform and related issues, strategic planning, and an economic forecast.
 The event is typically held over a breakfast gathering.

 Jefferson Leadership Institute

 The Jefferson Leadership Institute is a leadership development program that immerses participants in community issues through twelve full day sessions that run from September through June.
 The curriculum enables participants to develop their leadership capabilities, build strong relationships and encourages involvement in effecting positive change in the community.

 The program was formulated in 1991 when a number of community leaders recognized that the same few people were serving on many Boards, and that major community decisions were being made by a very small group of people.
 They recognized that the future of the Jefferson County area is directly linked to the quality of its leadership, and that dedicated, trained and motivated community leaders shape and determine the future of the region.
 The “founders” decided that a leadership program was needed to teach and cultivate new community leaders, and to help move those participants into important positions within the community.